Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Step 13: Kitchen Sink

-Cleaning a sink and making it shiny doesn’t require much effort—just the right tools.
+Cleaning a sink and making it shiny doesn’t require much effort.

-The sink will already be a bit shiny after holding soapy water for wipe cleaning.
+The sink will already be a bit shiny after holding warm soapy water for wipe cleaning.

-Stainless Steel Sink: A liquid detergent with a rubber applicator works best.
-Spread it to easily reach all areas, including the strainer and faucets.
-Wait a minute, then scrub with Svinto steel wool.
-It’s highly effective, covering all areas without leaving any space untouched and removes all brown and black spots, even in the strainer, faucet grout.
+Stainless Steel Sink: A thick, grainy liquid detergent works best.
+It easily reaches all areas, including the strainer and faucets.
+Spread it with a sponge or scrubber, wait a minute, then scrub the whole sink thoroughly.
+It’s highly effective, covering all areas and removing all brown and black spots, even in the strainer, faucet grout.

-If you don’t have special tools, washing liquid with a scrubber also works well.
+If you don’t have special detergent, washing liquid with a scrubber also works well.

-However, Svinto and a liquid scour cream provide a professional look, with a noticeable difference in shine.
+However, a grainy liquid cleaning detergent provides a professional look, with a noticeable difference in shine.

-- Check the edges of the sink, as a small brush is ideal here.
+• Check the edges of the sink; a narrow brush is best to use here.

-- Don’t forget to wipe or wash the sponge and dishwasher holder.
+• Don’t forget to wash the sponge, dishwasher, and handwasher holder.

-- Scrub the faucets and water tap, then finish by drying the sink and countertop with a clean microfiber cloth.
+• Scrub the faucets and water tap, then finish by drying the sink and countertop with a clean, dry microfiber cloth.

-Gold Bar Sink/Brass Sink: Do not use Svinto to clean a brass sink, as it may cause scratching.
-Instead, a soft sponge and washing-up liquid are ideal for this type of sink.
+Gold Bar Sink/Brass Sink: A soft sponge and washing-up liquid are ideal for this type of sink.

 Step 14: Clean the Floor